Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: Experiments and theory with Bragg pulses

-We carry out our theoretical analyses in the strong coupling Tonks–Girardeau (TG) limit ($\gamma\to\infty$) of Hamiltonian~(\ref{eq:H_lieb_liniger}), where out-of-equilibrium momentum and rapidity distributions can be readily calculated following Bragg scattering quenches.
-As shown in Ref.~\cite{le2023observation}, the behavior in that limit is qualitatively similar to the experimental observations of hydrodynamization and local prethermalization at finite $\gamma$.
-In our numerical calculations, we use the low-density regime of the lattice hard-core boson Hamiltonian,
+We carry out our theoretical analyses in the strong coupling Tonks–Girardeau (TG) limit ($\gamma\to\infty$) of Hamiltonian~(\ref{eq:H_lieb_liniger}), where out-of-equilibrium momentum and rapidity distributions can be readily calculated for arbitrary initial states.
+As shown in Ref.~\cite{le2023observation} and in Appendix~\ref{app:nsbp}, the theoretical results in that limit parallel the experimental observations of hydrodynamization and local prethermalization at finite $\gamma$.
+In our calculations, we use the low-density regime of the lattice hard-core boson Hamiltonian,

 where $J$ is the hopping amplitude of a hard-core boson, and $N_s$ is the total number of lattice sites.
-The boson creation (annihilation) operator $\hat b^\dagger_i$ ($\hat b_i$) creates (annihilates) a boson at lattice site $i$, and the hard-core constraint is enforced by $\hat b_i^2=\hat b^{\dagger2}_i=0$.
+The boson creation (annihilation) operator $\hat b^\dagger_j$ ($\hat b_j$) creates (annihilates) a boson at lattice site $j$, and the hard-core constraint is enforced by $\hat b_j^2=\hat b^{\dagger2}_j=0$.
 The position of site $j$ on the lattice is set to be $z_j=(j-N_s/2)a$, with $a$ the lattice spacing.
 In the limit in which the site occupation $n_j=\langle\hat {b}^{\dagger}_j\hat {b}^{}_j\rangle\to0$ on all sites, the lattice hard-core boson Hamiltonian~(\ref{eq:HCB}) is equivalent to the continuum Hamiltonian~(\ref{eq:H_lieb_liniger}) in the TG limit~\cite{rigol_muramatsu_05}.
 The parameters of these two Hamiltonians are connected by $J=\hbar^2/(2ma^2)$.

 The main experimental observable is the momentum distribution $f(p)$, which is measured via a time-of-flight expansion~\cite{bloch_08} after the 1D interactions have been essentially turned off~\cite{wilson_malvania_20}.
+The redistribution of energy among momentum modes is the probed by studying the integrated kinetic energy per particle

+within the momentum intervals $\Delta_p$ centered around $\bar p$.
 For the TG theory, $f(p)$ is written as (up to a normalization constant)

 where $\hat b_p^{\dagger}$ ($\hat b_p$) creates (annihilates) a hard-core boson with momentum $p$, and $|\Psi_B\rangle$ is the boson wave function.
 The in- and out-of-equilibrium equal-time correlation function $\langle \Psi_B| \hat b^\dagger_{j} \hat b^{}_{l} |\Psi_B\rangle$ can be efficiently computed by mapping the hard-core bosons onto noninteracting fermions via a Jordan-Wigner transformation \cite{jordan_wigner_28},